ArrakisFinance/v2-periphery/README.md

 ## Router & Swap Executor

-**ArrakisV2Router** (aka router contract) receives the approval from the users, validate input data, stake/unstake, wrap eth into weth and transfer funds from user to ArrakisV2SwapExecutor.
+**ArrakisV2Router** (aka router contract) receives the approval from the users, validate input data, stake/unstake, wrap eth into weth and transfer funds from user to RouterSwapExecutor.

-**ArrakisV2SwapExecutor** (aka executor contract) is responsible for executing swap payloads (prepared off-chain) and interacting with vaults (ArrakisV2Vault).
+**RouterSwapExecutor** (aka executor contract) is responsible for executing swap payloads (prepared off-chain) and interacting with vaults (ArrakisV2Vault).

 External functions in the executor contract can only be called by the generic contract.
 For this, the generic contract has a function `updateRouter` to set the executor address to be used.
 The executor contract receives the generic address to validate on deployment (constructor).